 Department of Computer Science and Information Technology

-New Certificate - (Requires Final approval by the Board of Trustees)
+New Graduate Certificate - (Requires Final approval by the Board of Trustees)

-Data Mining Certificate
+Data Mining Graduate Certificate

 Bruce Myers advised this certificate is to combine some current Graduate courses.
-There is a need for the certificate particularly within the military population.
+There is a need for the Graduate certificate particularly within the military population.
 It is a 12-hour requirement.
 A motion was made and seconded to approve the data mining certificate.

 Vote was held, motion passes.